mholetzko/downloader/README.md

 This software is designed for:
 - **Personal use only** - Download content you have legal access to
 - **Educational purposes** - Learn about music downloading technologies
-- **Convenience** - Merge multiple legal downloader tools into one interface
+- **Convenience** - Merge multiple downloader tools into one interface
 - **Local processing** - All downloads happen on your device
 - **Content you own** - Download your own content from platforms
 - **Public domain content** - Download freely available content